opentensor/developer-docs/docs/getting-started/wallets.md

 ### Coldkey and hotkey

 A Bittensor wallet consists of a **coldkey** and a **hotkey**.
 Only coldkey is created when you use the [Chrome Extension for Bittensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).
 This is sufficient for normal storage and sending and receiving of TAO.
-But to participate in a subnet, you will not only need a local coldkey but also a local hotkey.
+However, to participate in a subnet, you will need a local coldkey and a local hotkey.

 :::tip Explanation of keys
 See [Working with Keys](../subnets/working-with-keys.md) for an explanation of coldkey and hotkey.